 The world is witnessing the uprising and the surging forward of a nation which has accomplished in a quarter of a century what other nations have taken many generations to work out.
 Russia is a giant, getting into his stride—a young giant, aware of great possibility, animated by a deeply religious, though unorthodox spirit, handicapped by a combination of oriental traits and occidental purposes, and distrusted by the world, owing to earlier moves falsely taken.
 These moves were an attempt to infiltrate into other nations, in order to upset their stability and so weaken them that they could be easily swept into the house of humanity which Russia is attempting to build.
 Russia is inwardly (but as yet unconsciously) motivated by a desire to bring brotherhood into being.
 Can you accept this diagnosis of that great unknown quantity which is Russia?
 Time alone can prove the accuracy of this statement, plus wise activity and sound propaganda on the part of Russia.
 The psychological problem of the U.S.S.R. is, in the last analysis, to mind her own business, to stabilize and integrate a vast population, and to lead her peoples still further into the light.
-Russia must also learn to cooperate with other powers on an equal basis.
+Russia must also learn to [Page 23] cooperate with other powers on an equal basis.
 Russia must not, with ambition and design, seek to sweep the small powers into her arena of activity against their wishes or through undue pressure and force.
 Russia has still much to do for the immense territories and their inhabitants which are already within her sphere of influence; the other nations must also work out their own destiny and must not be ruled perforce by Russia.
-Above everything else, the problem before Russia is to give to the other nations of the world such an example [page 46] of wise rule, free expression of individual purpose, and the use of an inclusive and sound education, that other nations will pattern themselves upon what Russia has demonstrated, yet will at the same time preserve their own cultural approach, their own self-chosen form of government, and their own mode of expressing brotherhood.
+Above everything else, the problem before Russia is to give to the other nations of the world such an example of wise rule, free expression of individual purpose, and the use of an inclusive and sound education, that other nations will pattern themselves upon what Russia has demonstrated, yet will at the same time, preserve their own cultural approach, their own self-chosen form of government, and their own mode of expressing brotherhood.
 Russia inherently stands for a new world consciousness, and through her means, a new planetary expression will gradually be wrought out in the fire of experiment and experience.
 That great nation (a synthesis of East and West) must learn to rule without cruelty, without infringing the free will of the individual and because she has complete confidence in the beneficence of the ideals which she is developing but which are not yet expressed.

-Poland
+POLAND

-As for the Polish people, I would remind them that a long historical past lays upon them the responsibility of a definitely cultural effect upon surrounding nations and of a spiritual giving of which they are as yet apparently unaware.
+As for the Polish people, a long historical past lays upon them the responsibility of a definitely cultural effect upon surrounding nations and of a spiritual giving of which they are as yet apparently unaware.
 Their continued emphasis upon territorial possessions blinds their eyes to the true value of their possible world contribution.
-Being a strongly emotional and individual people, they are, within their own borders, in a state of constant disunion and friction; they have no interior unity.
+Being a strongly emotional and individual people, they are, within their own borders, in a state of [Page 24] constant disunion and friction; they have no interior unity.
 Their psychological problem is to achieve an integration which will be based upon the overcoming of racial hatreds.
 They need to resolve their national problem in terms of goodwill and not of selfish interests.
-At present they focus their problem around that of boundaries and are preoccupied with delimitation of their territories, [page 47] yet their real problem is the attaining of right internal relationships.
+Their real problem is the attaining of right internal relationships.